gastonstat/packyourcode/packyourcode.utf8.md

 ## About `"testthat"`

 `"testthat"` is one of the packages in R that helps you write tests for your functions.
 One of the main references is the paper _testthat: Get Started with Testing_ by Hadley Wickham (see link below).
-This paper clearly describes the philisoply and workflow of `"testthat"`.
+This paper clearly describes the philosophy and workflow of `"testthat"`.
 But keep in mind that since the introduction of the package, many more functions haven been added to it.

 [https://journal.r-project.org/archive/2011-1/RJournal_2011-1_Wickham.pdf](https://journal.r-project.org/archive/2011-1/RJournal_2011-1_Wickham.pdf)